horga83/Latching-Relay-Board/README.md

 Bare and pre-built boards may be ordered from me, please email \<**farrisg at gmsys.com**\><br/>
 Bare boards are US $29.00 plus shipping.
 Currently Pre-built board prices are available on a quote basis, due to component prices.
+The pre-built board may be ordered with 8 relays to save on cost.
 36pin ESP32 modules are available with the bare board as an option.

 Features